Jonathan2251/lbd/source/gpu.rst

        Morgan Kaufmann Series in Computer Architecture and Design)

 .. [#Quantitative-gpu-griddef] Book Figure 4.12 of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#Quantitative-gpu-warp] Book Figure 4.14 and 4.24 of Computer Architecture: A Quantitative Approach 5th edition (The
+       Morgan Kaufmann Series in Computer Architecture and Design)

 .. [#Quantitative-gpu-threadblock] search these words from section 4.4 of A Quantitative Approach 5th edition (The